tillmzw/cos/content/posts/10-magical-gems.md

 ## Flashback to Benjamin

-{{% mdref Benjamin %}} was bandaged up by {{% mdref Danika-Martikov %}}.
+{{% mdref Benjamin %}} was bandaged up by {{% mdref danika-martikov %}}.
 He wakes up later and is interrogated by two shady figures.
 They ask him questions like "Where are you from?" and "Where did you get that ring from".
 Benjamin is wearing a ring a raven symbol.
 They take it from him and give him a potion that painfully turns him into a raven.

 He flies east and is joined by an unkindness of ravens.
 While trying to approach the party Thaddeus kills a raven flying next to Benjanmin.
 He enters the winery, sits on a beam and watches events unfold.